Status and power at meetings

 Influence but no authority

 Today, far more people work in the gig economy, which has grown in large part because the network era has made it much easier to find and hire specialized services on a just-in-time basis.
 This development has caused significant disruptions.
-Two examples: less long-term job security and the weakened ability for workers to advocate for their concerns en masse.
+Two examples are less long-term job security and the weakened ability for workers to advocate for their concerns en masse.
 However, there’s a positive side.

 The network era

-The network era is making possible a shift towards decentralized influence and power, and away from the dysfunctional features of hierarchical societal and organizational structures that have led to much suffering and misery throughout human history.
-Today there’s no reason to pick either positional or network era power.
+The network era is making possible a shift towards decentralized influence and power and away from the dysfunctional features of hierarchical societal and organizational structures that have led to much suffering and misery throughout human history.
+Today, there’s no reason to pick either positional or network-era power.
 We can create systems that incorporate the best features of both.

 Here’s Harold Jarche again: